MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 The strongest economy in the world is China.
 Stimulus helps China because we buy so many Chinese goods.

-Some Fed officials are starting to admit that inflation will hang around longer than they origianlly expected.
+Some Fed officials are starting to admit that inflation will hang around longer than they originally expected.

 The dollar has been reasonably strong.